You should probably be ready to make a few repairs if you move into this castle. Photo by Flash Alexander

-At the same time, renters should not attempt repairs or maintenance that the building owner's responsibility.
-By all means, if something was damaged and it is your fault, fixing it is your responsibility.
-But when something breaks and it is not your fault, don't rush out to buy tools or supplies to repair it.
-Take any necessary steps to secure your personal property and call the landlord to have it fixed.
+Renters don’t usually make repairs or do maintenance that is the building owner’s responsibility.
+If something was damaged and it is the renter’s fault, fixing it is their responsibility.
+But when something breaks and it is not your fault, don’t rush out to buy tools or supplies to repair it.
+Take any steps to secure your personal property if necessary and call the landlord to have it fixed.

-In short, a security deposit protects the owner of the building and ensures that tenants will exercise due care and not willfully cause damage.
-It also makes sure tenants don't leave a mess when they move out and clean the premises.
+The security deposit protects the owner of the building and ensures that tenants will exercise due care and not willfully cause damage.
+It also makes sure tenants don’t leave a mess when they move out and clean up the premises.

 How many people can say they’ve never accidentally damaged something?
 Perhaps something was spilled a carpet or they accidentally made a dent in a wall while moving furniture.
 Vinyl floors are usually pretty resilient, but sometimes sliding something heavy across one will put a gouge in it.

 When the tenant moves out, the landlord assesses the apartment and charges the tenant for any damages that require a repair.
 More than likely the landlord will have to pay someone else to do it, and that means full-rate charges for a handyman, painter, or other tradesmen.
 It doesn’t take a big repair to lose a large chunk of that deposit.

 Making a DIY repair to fix the damage could save a lot of money in the end.
 Not only that, but personal reputation is also at stake.
 Many building owners and landlords require references, and a former landlord that had to make costly repairs may relate to the new landlord and the tenant is left looking for someplace else.